DhaariniG/Snake_Ladders/README.md

 * Infinite loops from stairs/poles are detected and the player is moved to their starting cell, keeping their movement points.
 * Movement points are capped at a maximum value of 250
 * Walls are straight
-* No stairs or poles  originate from or go to the Bawana area.
+* No stairs or poles  originate from or go to the Bawana area or Standing area.
 * Stairs that go from floor 0 to floor 2 always cross floor 1 through a void space

 ## Compile and Run